 There are several means by which pneumonia is transmitted.

-The expecting mother has more chance of contracting pneumonia if:
+The expecting mother has more chance of contracting pneumonia if she is :

 Pneumonia can affect not only the health of the mother but also the unborn baby.
 Due to pneumonia during pregnancy:

-Treatment of pneumonia during pregnancy is pretty difficult as not all the medicines usually prescribed for pneumonia cannot be administrated during pregnancy because it may affect the normal development of the fetus and progression of pregnancy.
+Treatment for this infection is pretty difficult as not all the medicines usually prescribed for pneumonia cannot be administrated during pregnancy because it may affect the normal development of the fetus and progression of pregnancy.

 This is a much more complicated type of pneumonia.
 It spread much faster than bacterial pneumonia.
 Antibiotics cannot treat viral infections.
 Antiviral medications are used to treat pneumonia during the early stages.
-This will help to alleviate the flu-like symptoms and the spreading of the virus in the body
+This will help to alleviate the flu-like symptoms and the spreading of the virus in the body.

 For bacterial pneumonia, antibiotic therapy is the main means of treatment.
 The cough suppression medicines are used in case of a severe cough.
-Doctors usually never try to stop the cough altogether because the cough is the body’s way of getting rid of the phlegm that is accumulated in the lungs
+Doctors usually never try to stop the cough altogether because the cough is the body’s way of getting rid of the phlegm that is accumulated in the lungs.

 To prevent getting the infection during your pregnancy,